 On December 31, 2006, the Company adopted the recognition and disclosure provisions of SFAS No. 158.
 SFAS No. 158 required the Company to recognize the funded status (i.e., the difference between the fair value of plan assets and the projected benefit obligation) of its pension and postretirement plans in the December 31, 2006 balance sheet, with a corresponding adjustment to accumulated other comprehensive income, net of tax.
 The adjustment to accumulated other comprehensive income at adoption represents the net unrecognized actuarial losses and unrecognized prior service costs, all of which were previously netted against the plans' funded status in the Company's balance sheet pursuant to the provisions of SFAS No. 87.
 These amounts will be subsequently recognized as net periodic pension cost pursuant to the Company's historical accounting policy for amortizing such amounts.
 Further, actuarial gains and losses that arise in subsequent periods and are not recognized as net periodic pension cost in the same periods will be recognized as a component of other comprehensive income.
-These amounts will be subsequently recognized as net periodic pension cost in the same periods as a component of net periodic pension cost on the same basis as the amounts recognized in accumulated other comprehensive income at the adoption of SFAS No. 158.
+These amounts will be subsequently recognized as at the amounts will be subsequently recognized as a the amounts will be subsequently recognized as net periodic pension cost in the same periods will be recognized as a component of other comprehensive income.
+These amounts will be subsequently recognized as a the amounts recognized in accumulated other comprehensive income at the adoption of SFAS No. 158.